marijnh/Eloquent-JavaScript/06_object.md

 {{index ["class declaration", properties]}}

-Class declarations only allow _methods_—properties that hold functions—to be added to the ((prototype)).
+Class declarations currently only allow _methods_—properties that hold functions—to be added to the ((prototype)).
 This can be somewhat inconvenient when you want to save a non-function value in there.
-You can still create such properties by directly manipulating the prototype after you've defined the class.
+The next version of the language will probably improve this.
+For now, you can create such properties by directly manipulating the prototype after you've defined the class.

 Like `function`, `class` can be used both in statement and in